aditen/hw-cs-sb-classifier/README.md

 - Install Python 3.8 or higher (check https://www.python.org/)
 - Create a virtual environment, e. g. with venv and install all the requirements stated in requirements.txt file ( venv is documented here: https://docs.python.org/3/library/venv.html).
+The command to install the requirements is *pip install -r requirements.txt*
 - Activate the virtual environment and you are ready to go :sunglasses:

-Run ``python ./run_script.py --help`` to see all commands the run script supports.
+Run ``python ./run_script.py --help`` from the directory of the code to see all commands the run script supports.

-*Hint: The usage of the --no-plot-windows flag is highly recommended!*
+*Hint: The usage of the --no-plot-windows flag is highly recommended when training the baseline experiment!*
-Otherwise, many windows are opened and the tight layout may not work as intended
+Otherwise, many windows are opened. **ATTENTION: this flag does not work for some other experiments!**
+(leads to domain error)

-*Hint 2: If you get an error message regarding determinism, check out the Reproducibility Section of this README file*
+*Hint 2: If you get an error message regarding determinism, check out the Section 'Reproducibility' of this README file*

 # :rocket: Herby Integration